devantormey/AMATH583_HPC/midterm/Questions.rst

 roofline model.

 ANSWER:
 Significantly better.
 The Dense matrix product is performing at around 1 GFLOPS by the time the size hits 64, the Sparse-Dense matrix product is still at 1GFLOP even at a size of 2048.
+Although this performance drops incredibly fast as I make the matrix larger and larger.
+At 64 x 64 my computer cant even finish the test! at 32 x 32 this is roughly comperable to the mult_1 performance in mmult_ps3.log.
+And is looking more like the higher end of roofline at around .3 GFLOPS

 APPENDED QUESTIONS